Mammoth debt hangs over next Italian government

 This, together with average borrowing costs stable at their current level of 4 percent, would allow the government to reduce gradually the debt-to-GDP ratio to 90 percent in the next 20 years, without having to hike the primary surplus further.

-To spur growth Italy must also strengthen an unpopular labor market reform, implement liberalizations, cut labor costs and overhaul its painfully slow judicial system, said Luca Mezzomo, head of macroeconomic research at Intesa Sanpaolo.
+To spur growth Italy must also strengthen an unpopular labour market reform, implement liberalisations, cut labour costs and overhaul its painfully slow judicial system, said Luca Mezzomo, head of macroeconomic research at Intesa Sanpaolo.

 However, ratings agency Standard & Poor’s warned this week that Italy risked losing the reforms momentum unless a clear winner emerges from the election.

-However, market prices are so depressed that privatizations - a politically sensitive topic - would not be a game-changer in terms of debt reduction.
+However, market prices are so depressed that privatisations - a politically sensitive topic - would not be a game-changer in terms of debt reduction.

-A report by Istituto Bruno Leoni, a pro-market think tank, estimated that if the Treasury sold all the company stakes it holds - including in the state broadcaster RAI - it would reap only 135 billion euros - less than 7 percent of the country’s debt pile. ($1 = 0.7479 euros)
+A report by Istituto Bruno Leoni, a pro-market think tank, estimated that if the Treasury sold all the company stakes it holds - including in the state broadcaster RAI - it would reap only 135 billion euros - lestt than 7 percent of the country’s debt pile.